-Birdwatching is a popular hobby at the best of times, but during social distancing and self-isolation, even more of us are paying attention to the feathered friends outside our window.
+Birdwatching is a popular hobby at the best of times, but during social distancing and self-isolation, even more of us are paying attention to the feathered friends and other sorts of wildlife outside our window.

 If you have a garden, then you have more options to attract new species of birds to within a good viewing distance, but you don’t need to have any outside space of your own.